casper-network/docs-archive/dapp-dev-guide/querying.md

 ## Installing the client

 The client is available as a rust crate.
+You can also build from [source](https://github.com/CasperLabs/casper-node/tree/master/client)

 ```bash
 cargo install casper-client